Climate Cardinals: History

-Climate Cardinals was founded in 2020 by Sophia Kianni, a climate activist and the youngest-ever United Nations advisor on climate change.
-The idea emerged after Kianni visited Iran, where her relatives had little access to climate information in their native language.
-She discovered that most climate research is published in English, despite the fact that the majority of the world’s population does not speak it fluently.
+Climate Cardinals was founded in 2020 by climate activist Sophia Kianni, together with a group of high school friends.
+The idea emerged from Kianni's experience visiting relatives in Iran, where she discovered that her family—and billions of others—had little access to climate information in their first language.
+Kianni learned that the vast majority of peer-reviewed climate research is published in English, despite the fact that the majority of the world's population does not speak the language.